The Underground Railroad (novel): Plot

 The book alternates between the perspective of the lead character, Cora, and chapters told from a different character's perspective.
-The featured characters are: Ajarry, Cora's grandmother; Ridgeway, a slave catcher; Stevens, a South Carolina doctor conducting a social experiment; Ethel, the wife of a North Carolina station agent; Caesar, a fellow slave who escapes the plantation with Cora; and Mabel, Cora's mother.
+The featured characters are: Ajarry, Cora's grandmother; Ridgeway, a slave catcher; Stevens, a South Carolina doctor conducting a social experiment; Ethel, the wife of a North Carolina station agent; Caesar, a fellow enslaved person who escapes the plantation with Cora; and Mabel, Cora's mother.
 The chapter locations are: Georgia, South Carolina, North Carolina, Tennessee, Indiana, and (an undefined) "North".

-Cora is a slave on a plantation in Georgia and an outcast after her mother Mabel ran off without her.
+Cora is an enslaved person on a plantation in Georgia and an outcast after her mother, Mabel, ran off without her.
 She resents Mabel for escaping, although it is later revealed that her mother tried to return to Cora but died from a snake bite and never reached her.
 Caesar approaches Cora about a plan to flee.
 Reluctant at first, she eventually agrees as her situation with her master and fellow slaves worsens.
 During their escape, they encounter a group of slave catchers, who capture Cora's young friend Lovey.
 Cora is forced to kill a twelve-year-old boy to protect herself and Caesar, eliminating any possibility of merciful treatment should she be recaptured.
 With the help of an inexperienced abolitionist, Cora and Caesar find the Underground Railroad, depicted as a literal underground train system that runs throughout the south, transporting runaways northwards.
 They take a train to South Carolina.

-Upon learning of their escape, Ridgeway begins a hunt for the pair, largely in revenge for Mabel, who is the only escapee he has ever failed to capture.
+Upon learning of their escape, Ridgeway begins a hunt for the pair, mainly in revenge for Mabel, who is the only escapee he has ever failed to capture.
 Cora and Caesar have taken up comfortable residence in South Carolina under assumed names.
-South Carolina is enacting a program where the government owns former slaves but employs them, provides medical treatment, and gives them communal housing.
+South Carolina is enacting a program where the government owns formerly enslaved people but employs them, provides medical treatment, and gives them communal housing.
 The two enjoy their time there and put off the decision to leave until Cora learns of plans to sterilize black women and use black men as test subjects in an experiment to track the spread and degenerative effects of syphilis.
-Ridgeway arrives before the two can leave and Cora is forced to return to the Railroad alone.
+Ridgeway arrives before the two can leave, and Cora is forced to return to the Railroad alone.
 She later learns that Caesar was killed by an angry mob after having been caught and jailed by Ridgeway.